 Plus, it's easy to make - all you need is gin, sparkling strawberry water, dry vermouth, strawberries, elderflower syrup, lemon juice, and bitters.
 So put on your favorite sunhat and sip on some deliciousness!

-I created content for Empress 1908 Gin and wanted to share this fun summer cocktail with you!
+I recently created content for Empress 1908 Gin and wanted to share this fun summer cocktail recipe with you!

 You can include this beautiful cocktail as part of a brunch menu with JUST Egg Quiche, Vegan Buckwheat Banana Waffles, and Vegan Broccoli Cheddar Egg Cups.
 Then, serve a tall glass for the taste of summer!